Fresno vs Serrano Pepper: Red Sauce or Raw Salsa?

 For a batch of pico, one serrano can carry the heat for a bowl.
 Fresno often needs more pieces to reach the same burn, which also adds more red fruit and moisture.

 Use cayenne vs serrano when the question is fresh pod versus dry heat.
-This page is about two fresh-market peppers with different raw and ripe jobs.
+This guide is about two fresh-market peppers with different raw and ripe jobs.

 Ripeness Is The Flavor Switch